• 5 (34 Ratings)

 BR Hills Forest Guest House

 We were thrilled with this experience.
 It was now time to head to the BR Hills forest guest house and relax.
 It was locked and nobody was there.
-We left our vehicle at the homestay and walked to the rear side of the guest house and then the stairs to go up.
+We walked to the rear side of the guest house and then the stairs to go up.
 It is a beautiful green building with a nice viewpoint.
 We could not go inside but had a nice relaxing time with some photo ops without anyone disturbing us.

 Panoramic view of the BR Hills and forest from guest house